WiIIiam278/Velocitab/docs/Animations.md

 Velocitab lets you create basic animations in the header and footer, which you can combine with some nice [[Formatting]] to create a slick TAB menu for your server.
 Note you cannot animate player name formats, only headers and footers.

 ## Creating basic animations
-By default, Velocitab headers/footers are static; only containing a single frame of animation and only updating when a user joins/leaves your server, or when permissions are recalcualated by LuckPerms.
+By default, Velocitab headers/footers are static; only containing a single frame of animation and only updating when a user joins/leaves your server, or when permissions are recalculated by LuckPerms.

 ### Adding additional frames of animation
 To add additional frames of animation to a header format for a [server group](server-groups), add it to the string list for that group.
 The example below uses the MineDown gradient fade feature to create a simple three-phase animation.